 for the applicable performance period.
 If the performance goal or goals applicable to a particular award are satisfied, the amount of compensation would be determined as described below.
 In the case of a performance share award, the amount of compensation would equal the number of performance shares subject to the award multiplied by (i) the closing sale price of a share of common stock on the New York Stock Exchange at the time the performance shares vest, or (ii) if such performance shares are settled in shares of restricted stock, the value of a share of common stock at the time such restricted stock vests.
-In the case of restricted stock unit awards which are subject to one or more performance goals, the amount of compensation would equal the number of shares of restricted stock unit subject to the award multiplied by the value of a share of common stock at the time the restricted stock or restricted stock unit subject to the award multiplied by the value of a share of common stock at the time the restricted stock or restricted stock or restricted stock unit subject to the award multiplied by the value of a share of common stock at the time the restricted stock or restricted stock or restricted stock unit subject to other awards will be as described below under the heading "Federal Tax Considerations."
+In the case of restricted stock awards or restricted stock unit awards which are subject to one or more performance goals, the amount of compensation would equal the number of shares of restricted stock or restricted stock units subject to the award multiplied by the value of a share of common stock at the time the restricted stock or restricted stock unit vests.
+Income with respect to other awards will be as described below under the heading "Federal Tax Considerations."
 Payments of cash, shares of common stock or any combination thereof to any participant in respect of the settlement of a performance share award for any performance period may not exceed \$12,000,000, with respect to the cash payment for such award and also may not exceed 400,000 shares of common stock, with respect to the common stock payment for such award.